File storage: your space on the network

 Back up your work

 Have at least 2 copies in different places.
 Save work to your folder on the Kent network as well as either a USB stick, external hard drive, or online service like Dropbox, Skydrive or Google Drive:

-- If you use portable devices, make sure you save a copy on the Kent network too (don't have the only copy on a portable device!).
+- If you use portable devices, make sure you save a copy on the Kent network too.

 - Don't lose work opened from email attachments: ensure you 'Save As'!